This blog was updated in March 2019 to include the latest information and links to our tools.

-In an increasingly complex landscape with limited local budgets, PHE and the LGA are committed to provide as much support as possible to local authorities.
+In an increasingly complex landscape with limited local budgets, PHE is committed to provide as much support as possible to local authorities.

-That’s why, this week, PHE has updated the Spend and Outcome Tool (SPOT).
-SPOT allows users to see how much is being spent and the impact it is having on relevant outcomes, meaning they can compare across public health programmes, and compare these data against other local authorities.
+We have updated the Spend and Outcome Tool (SPOT) which allows users to see how much is being spent and the impact it is having on relevant outcomes, meaning they can compare across public health programmes, and compare these data against other local authorities.

-The tool provides insight and understanding of the relationship between spend and outcomes by identifying areas where there is significant variation that warrants further investigation.
+The tool provides insight to the relationship between spend and outcomes by identifying areas where there is significant variation that warrants further investigation.

-SPOT does not estimate value for money or return on investment (RoI).
-PHE has produced several topic specific RoI tools, which we talk about later.
+SPOT does not estimate value for money or return on investment (ROI) - PHE has produced several topic-specific ROI tools for this task, listed below.

 By using SPOT, public health teams and commissioners can:

-- compare spending and impact data against that of other local authorities or CCGs
+- compare spend and outcome data against that of other local authorities or CCGs

 - look at spend against a selection of outcomes across public health interventions and frameworks, including the Public Health Outcomes Framework

-- identify programmes with outcomes that are significantly different to similar local authorities or CCGs, which may need more analysis
+- identify programmes with outcomes that are significantly different to similar local authorities or CCGs, which may need further analysis

 We asked some local users for their feedback on SPOT: